fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

-All agents within an agent_group receive the same data-plane configuration (e.g. Flux Meters, Rate Limiters etc).
+All agents within an `agent_group` receive the same data-plane configuration (for example, Flux Meters, Rate Limiters etc).

 [Read more about agent groups here](/concepts/flow-control/flow-selector.md#agent-group).